KranKRival/NES-ONLINE-Game-Injector/README.md

 ## Version 1.3.5M (3.5) (The Myth 1.3.5M)
 * Fixed Game Code Generation, no more exeptions
 * Fixed Game Title Generation, Tool will remove all Special Characters from the Game file opened
-* Fixed Thorow Exption Error When Canaceling Open Rom File dialog
+* Fixed Throw Exeption Error When Canaceling Open Rom File dialog
 * Added Extra Checks For Game Code & Game Tiltele Generation scripts to insure stability